 Not that I’m complaining.

-I work from home, so I don’t have a commute.
-Did I mention the big hills on the way to downtown?
-The spring winds and snow blasting intermittently this time of year?
+Because I work from home, I don’t need to worry about getting to and from work.
+Did I mention that there are many significant hills on the approach into the city?
+The occasional blizzards brought on by the spring winds and snow at this time of year?

 Still not complaining.
 Really.

-Rather than settling in with a pint of Ben and Jerry’s while I contemplated the lack of logic in this new program, I decided just to go with it.
-After all, it fit in nicely with two foundational thoughts I’m trying to keep in mind in this year of being 40.
+Instead of sitting down with a pint of Ben & Jerry’s as I pondered the lack of logic in this new software, I decided to simply go with it and see where it takes me.
+After all, it fit in rather beautifully with two fundamental ideas that I’m trying to keep in mind in this, my 40th year.

-When Jonathan says “No excuses,” he means it in the best possible way, as in, there’s no excuse that’s good enough to keep you from reaching a goal of being healthy and feeling great.
-And I understood that.
-At the same time, I had several mornings where saying “No excuses!” just wasn’t getting me out of bed and into the gym.
+When Jonathan says, “No excuses,” he means it in the most positive sense imaginable, as in, there is no reason that is good enough to prevent you from achieving a goal of being healthy and feeling fantastic.
+He also means that there is no excuse that is good enough to keep you from achieving any objective.
+That was clear to me as well.
+At the same time, there were a few mornings when telling myself “No excuses!” simply wasn’t enough to motivate me to get out of bed and get to the gym.

-Well, it was entirely possible that if I moved my body for even a few minutes, I would feel better and be that much closer to my goal.
-If I didn’t, I wasn’t going to be the same slug that was lying in bed.
-Which did I want?
+If I moved my body, even for just a few minutes, it was very conceivable that I would feel better and come closer to achieving my objective.
+This was a possibility that I had to consider.
+If I didn’t do it, I wouldn’t be the same lazy slug who was laying in bed.
+Which one did I choose for?

 I got out of bed.

-When I can remember to ask myself what’s possible and believe in that vision, I get past my whiny inner brat who doesn’t want to do dishes, clean the bathrooms, or find a way to exercise when it’s raining.
+When I am able to remember to ask myself what is feasible and believe in that vision, I am able to move over the whining brat that lives inside of me that does not want to wash the dishes, clean the bathrooms, or find a way to workout when it is pouring.

 A short workout is better than none.